atoma-network/atoma-proxy/README.md

 #### Profiles
 - local - this is for targeting the local deployment of the proxy
-- cloud - has the same features as the local, but also enables zklogin using google oauth
+- cloud - this is when the proxy is being deployed as a service.
+It has a zklogin (google oauth) feature enabled, which is not available for the local option.

 #### Service URLs